and another thing

-Over time and following exhibitions, much of the work illustrated in this archive was stored on racks in attics, basements and spare rooms.
-Such is the nature of art making where the primary aim is exposure of ideas rather than sales.
+Over time and between exhibitions, much of the work illustrated in this archive was kept on racks in attics, basements and spare bedrooms.
+Such is art making when the primary aim is exposure of ideas rather than sales.
 In 2015, came a need to downsize, a task that can be particularly daunting.
-But there is an upside to downsizing a so-called personal collection.
-Indeed, downsizing can be distinctly cathartic.
-Moving from a house / studio / workshop to an apartment encouraged me to take a long hard look at all drawings, editions of prints, 3D works and canvases.
-Thus, the final step was to cull my personal collection and say 'goodbye' at the kerb to much of what may be misguidedly touted as the collection of the artist.
+But there is an upside to downsizing.
+Indeed, in many ways it is cathartic.
+Moving from a house / studio / workshop to an apartment encourages a long hard look at stored drawings, prints, sculptures and canvases.
+In my case, the final step was to cull, shred, rip, bag and say 'goodbye' at the kerb to much of what may be misguidedly touted as the collection of the artist.